Entrepreneurs Helping Each Other Succeed

 A Mastermind is a Powerful Tool

 A Mastermind is a small group of peers who share similar interests and goals, and meet on a regular basis.
-The purpose of their meetings is to discuss an issues or problems members are facing, find answers, and help each other succeed.
+The purpose of their meetings is to discuss an issue or problem members are facing, find answers, and help each other succeed.

 The group functions as your Board of Directors.
 Different strengths, wisdom, and experience of the members allows you to brainstorm, support, and advise each other.
 As part of this alliance, everyone becomes smarter and empowered by the synergy created.